Gabriela Cerruti: National Deputy

 In the 2017 legislative elections in the City of Buenos Aires, she participated as the second precandidate of Unidad Ciudadana in the primary with Itai Hagman (AHORA Buenos Aires) and Guillermo Moreno (Honesty and Courage).
 After Citizen's Unity's victory in the primary, she was presented as a second candidate for national deputy by the Autonomous City of Buenos Aires, being elected along with Daniel Filmus and Juan Cabandié, consecrating Unidad Porteña as the top opposition party in percentage of votes (21.74%).

-In 2018 Cerruti spoke up in parliament in support of the legalisation of abortion.
+In 2018, Cerruti spoke up in parliament in support of the legalisation of abortion.
 She shared her own experiences of having an abortion in a country where the procedure is illegal.

 Presidential spokesperson

 In October 2021, the Casa Rosada announced Cerruti would be standing down from her seat in the Chamber of Deputies in order to be appointed the official spokesperson for the Presidency of Argentina.
-Her position at the head of the Communications Unit of the Presidency was officialized on 15 October 2021.
+Her position at the head of the Communications Unit of the Presidency was officialised on 15 October 2021.

 Personal life

 Gabriela Cerruti is the daughter of Rosa Riasol and Ruggero Cerruti, and the third of six sisters: Sandra, Fabiana, Gabriela, Viviana, Carina, and Andrea.
-From 1997 to 2007 she was married to the journalist Lucas Guagnini, with whom she had two children.
+From 1997 to 2007, she was married to the journalist Lucas Guagnini, with whom she had two children.